Education Opportunities

 Learn

-Understanding & Responding to Behaviour Changes in Dementia - Peterborough
+Understanding & Responding to Behaviour Changes in Dementia - PETERBOROUGH

 Dementia can have an effect on how a person behaves.
 These behaviour changes can be frustrating for both the person living with dementia and those supporting them.
 As a care partner, you may be wondering why this behaviour change is occurring and how to respond to it.
 In this presentation, we will discuss how dementia impacts behaviour and the importance of understanding the meaning behind the behaviour.
 We will also explore strategies for responding to some common behaviour changes in dementia.